sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.markdown

 When a task runs a syscall in the `exec()` family, it doesn't create a new task.
-It instead hits the same code path as when we tried to run the userspace init program, where it loads in the context as defined by the program file and returns from the syscall (legitimately this time).
+It instead hits the same code path as when we tried to run the userspace init program, where it loads in the context as defined by the program file into the current task and returns from the syscall (legitimately this time).

 ## Context switching